|Aisho, Shiga (愛荘町町; Aisho-chō)|

 - The Echigawa Station building is also a nice community house providing tourist information, a gallery (Gallery Louvre Echigawa) るーぶる愛知川, and gift shop.

-- During autumn in Nov. when the leaves are colorful, a convenient shuttle bus from the train station can take you to the three Koto Sanzan temples which includes Kongorinji temple.
-The bus leaves Amago Station.
+- During autumn in Nov. when the leaves are colorful, a convenient shuttle bus from the Hikone Station can take you to the three Koto Sanzan temples which includes Kongorinji temple.

 Aisho has only one train station, Echigawa Station on the Ohmi Railways Main Line.
 However, Inae Station on the JR Biwako Line and Toyosato Station on the Ohmi Railways Main Line are near the fringe of the town.